See how you can save on pallet freight with shared truckload service.

 |Class 400||Bags of potato chips, deer antlers||1-2 pounds|

-Many carriers offer a simplified Pallet Pricing rate, where a standard price for a pallet of goods — regardless of commodity —is charged, making it easier to calculate your shipping costs.
-The Pallet Pricing rate is based on the dimensions and weight of the entire palletized shipment and is set at 48” Length x 40” Width x 48” Height and less than 1650 lbs. in weight.
+Many carriers offer a standardized price for pallets of goods — regardless of commodity — which makes it easier to calculate your shipping costs.
+Carriers base the pallet pricing rate on the dimensions and weight of the entire palletized shipment, 48” long x 40” wide x 48” tall and less than 1,650 pounds.
 If your shipment exceeds this standard size, your price will increase accordingly.

-The Pallet Pricing rate is advantageous for your business because it saves money, but it also has other benefits for everyone involved in the transportation process.
-For one, a “pallet” is a common and straightforward term understood by everyone involved in the process.
-By using generalized terms such as this one, carriers are able to easily understand what they are getting and can conceptualize the load, which in turn allows them to make the appropriate accommodations quickly and accurately.
+The Pallet Pricing rate is advantageous for your business because it saves money, along with other benefits for everyone involved in the transportation process.
+For one, “pallet” is a common and straightforward term that everyone in the industry understands.
+By using generalized terms such as this one, you can ensure carriers easily understand what they are getting and conceptualize the load, allowing them to make the appropriate accommodations quickly and accurately.

-Additionally, you will receive more accurate freight invoices from your carrier using their simplified rate, reducing confusion about the size and weight of individual items which are subject to audit by the shipper.
-Your shipment’s total cubic space is more easily calculated than using several different freight classes based on the NMFC model, which can be confusing and time-consuming.
+Additionally, using the simplified rate helps guarantee more accurate freight invoices from your carrier, reducing confusion about the size and weight of individual items that are subject to audit by the shipper.
+With pallets, the carrier can more easily calculate your shipment’s total cubic space, rather than using several different freight classes based on the NMFC model, which can be confusing and time-consuming.

-With exact weight being less of a factor, a slight increase will not generally result in increased cost.
-Pallet pricing allows weight adjustments to be easily incorporated, as most LTL carriers simply rate each pallet within a given range.
+Because exact weight is less of a factor, a slight size increase won’t generally result in a higher cost.
+Pallet pricing easily incorporates weight adjustments because most LTL carriers simply rate each pallet within a given range.

-This method, when available, is convenient for you to shop and compare rates among carriers, giving you a clear understanding of the cost on a per-pallet basis.
+This method, when available, is a convenient way to compare rates among carriers, giving you a clear understanding of the cost on a per-pallet basis.

-When shipping overseas, international tariffs and duties must be factored into freight cost.
-Fortunately, there is a unified way to categorize products and therefore anticipate the appropriate tariff.
+When shipping overseas, you must factor into freight cost international tariffs and duties.
+Fortunately, there is a unified way to categorize products and anticipate the appropriate tariff.

-Similar to the NMFC, the international community has a system agreed upon by most trading companies across the globe.
-HS Codes, or the Harmonized Commodity Description and Coding System, or simply the Harmonized System, presents a standardized classification of the tariff and duty structure of over 205 participating countries.
-The system was first put to use in 1988 and is currently maintained by the World Customs Organization.
-HS Codes are used to ease interpretation of each nation’s tariffs and duties by creating a unified classification of different types of goods.
+Similar to the NMFC, the international community has a universal system that most trading companies around the globe use.
+Since 1988, HS Codes (which refer to the Harmonized Commodity Description and Coding System or, simply, the Harmonized System) have presented a standardized classification of the tariff and duty structure of over 205 participating countries.
+The World Customs Organization (WCO) currently maintains the system.
+The unified classification of HS Codes makes it easy to interpret each nation’s tariffs and duties.

-The Harmonized System categorizes approximately 5,000 commodity groups in simple six-digit codes, broken down by Sections, Chapters, and Headings.
-This is presented in an 8-10 numbered HS Code such as 0901.21.0050
+The Harmonized System categorizes approximately 5,000 commodity groups in simple six-digit codes, breaking them down further into Sections, Chapters, and Headings.
+The system presents this in an eight-to ten-digit HS Code, such as 0901.21.0050.

-The first two numbers in the HS Code are the Chapter, one of 96 distinct categories.
-In the above example, 09 refers to the Chapter: “Coffee, tea, maté, and spices.”
+The first two numbers in the HS Code refer to the Chapter, one of 96 distinct categories.
+In the above example, “09” refers to the Chapter for coffee, tea, maté, and spices.

-The next two numbers refer to a category within any particular Chapter.
-In the example, 01 is the Heading “Coffee.”
+The next two numbers refer to a category within a particular Chapter.
+In the example, “01” is the Heading for coffee.

-The last two digits recognized by the international Harmonized Code continue to get more specific, describing sub-categories of products.
-For instance, caffeinated coffee beans would be listed under 0901.21, but decaffeinated coffee would be 0901.22.
-Interestingly, instant coffee is in a completely different Heading; 21 for “miscellaneous edible preparations.”
+The last two digits that the international Harmonized Code recognizes get more specific, describing subcategories of products.
+For instance, caffeinated coffee beans fall under “0901.21,” but decaffeinated coffee fall under “0901.22.”
+Interestingly, instant coffee is in a completely different Heading: Heading 21 for “miscellaneous edible preparations.”

-You may notice the HS Code in the above example doesn’t stop there.
-Countries will use an extra 2-4 digits for country-specific classification.
-For instance, the 0050 in the example is used in the United States for non-organic coffee.
-Because these last few digits are unique, non-organic caffeinated coffee in a different country would have the same first 6 numbers, but the last 4 digits would probably be different.
+You may notice the HS Code in the above example continues with “0050.”
+Countries use an extra two to four digits for nation-specific classification.
+For instance, “0050” in the example means “non-organic coffee” in the United States.
+Because these last few digits are unique, non-organic caffeinated coffee in a different country would have the same first six numbers, but different digits thereafter.

 Harmonized System Sections are the broadest type of classification, and Chapters (as well as Headings and Sub-Headings) are placed in one of 21 HS Code Sections.
-These sections are dictated by the WCO and are unified across every member country.
+The WCO dictates these sections, which every member country recognizes.

 The HS Code Sections are: